Disaster Recovery in Cloud Computing

-It is essential for organizations to be well prepared for all types of disasters, whether in the form of equipment failures, cyberattacks or even natural disasters.
-The continued operations of a company in the event of a disaster are dependent, to a major extent, on its ability to replicate the systems and data.
+It is essential for organizations to be well prepared for all types of disasters, whether in the form of hardware failures, cyberattacks or even natural disasters.
+The business continuity of a company in the event of a disaster is dependent, to a major extent, on its ability to replicate the systems and data.

 Disaster Recovery (DR) enables business continuity without any hindrance to the operations in the event of a disaster.
 Most large enterprises allocate between 2-4% of their IT budgets to disaster recovery planning, with some companies spending even up to 25% to minimize the infrastructure risks.

-A disaster recovery plan takes into account a company’s preparation for a disaster and the response to it, in addition to the steps required to ensure the restoration of operations.
+A disaster recovery plan takes into account a preparation for a disaster and the response to it, in addition to the steps required to ensure the system/operation restore.

 According to Gartner’s 2017 Security and Risk Survey, 80% of global IT organizations experienced at least one major outage or systems failure in the past few years that compelled them to have a proper disaster recovery plan in place.

 - Programs and data: DR plans need to separately account for both data and programs.
-While data includes customer accounts and business relationship records, programs include the software that runs a company’s operations.
+While data includes customer accounts and business relationship records, programs include the software that runs an organization’s operations.